top of page

 The Daintree Rainforest is a vast tropical rainforest located in Far North Queensland, Australia, near the town of Cairns.
 Here's more about this unique and biodiverse ecosystem:

-1. Size and Location: The Daintree Rainforest covers an area of approximately 1,200 square kilometers (460 square miles) and is part of the larger Wet Tropics of Queensland World Heritage Area.
+It covers an area of approximately 1,200 square kilometres (460 square miles) and is part of the larger Wet Tropics of Queensland World Heritage Area.
 It is one of the oldest rainforests in the world, with origins dating back over 180 million years.

 10. The Kimberley - A rugged region in Western Australia known for its stunning gorges, dramatic landscapes, and ancient Aboriginal rock art.